flexera-public/policy_templates/tools/policy_upload_scripts/README.md

   * Enter password when prompted.

 ### Step 4: Verify uploaded RightScale pre-built policies
+* It might take up to 5 minutes for the upload process to finish.
 * Navigate to policy management in Governance and verify you see the Policy Templates in the specified account or organization based on your selection above.

 ## Cost